nuxt/website-v2/README.md

 yarn
 ```

+## Content and Translations

 The markdown files are stored in the content folder.

+- The new docs are in the folder called `guides`.
+- The i18n folder contains the locale file for each language
+- The navigation is created from the markdown files using the `menu` if it exits
+  and if not the `title` which are found in the yaml of each file (You can add a
+  `menu` key if you need one if there isn't one already there).

+### When working on a new language you will need to:

+- create the 18n locale file in the i18n folder by copying the en version and
+  modifying it to the new language.
+- add your language to the nuxt.config file in the i18n property by copying the
+  en version and modifying it to the new language
+- in the content directory copy the en folder and rename it to your language's
+  locale.
+- You can then start translating your files.

 ## Development

-Start a dev server on `http://nuxt:3000`
+Start the dev server on [http://localhost:3000](http://localhost:3000)

 ```bash
 yarn dev
 ```

-To change the locale, create a .env file with the locale you want to use.
+To change the locale, create a `.env` file with the locale you want to use.
 An
 example .env file has been provided which you can copy it's contents to your
-.env file and change the language to the one you want to see the site in.
+`.env` file and change the language to the one you want to see the site in.

 ```bash
 nuxtLocale=fr